mshll/DDR5-Memory-Controller-Scheduler/doc/Tests/Test_Plan_Outline.md

 >ACTIVATE0 selects the command being issued (due to MUX) and ACTIVATE1 will get the row address.
 Followed by tRCD = 39.
 Output should show the bank, bank group, and row being accessed.

 ### 5.4.
 PRECHARGE
 >If a page is open, the data needs to return from the sense amplifiers so another activate can occur.
 In a closed page policy, every READ/WRITE command should be followed by PRE.
-In an open page policy, PRE will occur when requested row is not already open.
+In an open page policy, PRE will occur when the currently open page is not the request page.
 Followed by tRP = 39. tRAS and tRTP must be satisfied before it can be issued.
 Output should show the bank, bank group being precharged.

 ## 6. DRAM TIMING CORRECT